- All girls and boys should get the HPV vaccine at 11-12 years old.

 If I get the HPV vaccine will I be protected for the rest of my life?

 The vaccine is effective for at least 8 years, but is likely effective even longer.
-It’s unknown, but at some point in the future a booster will possibly be available.
+It’s unknown, but at some point in the future a booster may be recommended.

 Is there an HPV vaccine for guys too?